 Use VPC Endpoints to provide private access from VPCs to AWS API endpoints, without allowing internet access.

-Where internet access is required, proxy solutions can be used to whitelist allowed URLs and domains on the internet.
+Where internet access is required, AWS Network Firewall or 3rd party proxy solutions can be used to whitelist allowed URLs and domains on the internet.

 Use AWS SSM Session Manager or EC2 Connect to access EC2 instances without relying on long-term keys, and to provide an audit trail for users access instances.
 Session Manager also allows logging users' sessions to CloudWatch Logs or S3:

 Both services use IAM for authentication (which can be federated to Active Directory or other providers), and CloudTrail for audit logging.